Cost

 In summary, white gold is considered more 'investment-friendly' and ubiquitous.
 If it’s a bright shiny look that you are after and convenience is a consideration, I suggest going with white gold

-Platinum may seem like the costlier option initially, but its enduring nature makes it worthwhile in the long run.
-If exclusivity and durability is a desire, then platinum is the obvious choice
+Platinum is no longer the costlier option that it used to be (but that may change in the future) and its enduring nature makes it the obvious choice for the long run.
+If exclusivity and durability is a desire, then platinum is the clear winner.

 Facets is one among a handful of jewellers in Singapore that offer bespoke platinum jewellery fabrication.